-- Loans must be closed and required pre-close review documents must be reviewed for compliance by Minnesota Housing prior to completing the True and Certify process in the loan commitment system. - Minnesota Housing forms must be used as outlined in the Forms Guide and Glossary. - All loan documents must be complete, accurate and reviewed by the Lender at the various and appropriate stages of the loan. - All mortgage assignments must run directly from the Lender to Minnesota Housing and use the Minnesota Uniform Conveyancing Blank. - All mortgages and assignments must be recorded by the appropriate offices: - Abstract Property County Recorder's Office - o Torrens Property Registrar of Titles - Tribal government and Bureau of Indian Affairs - Manufactured Homes taxed as personal property and located within a Manufactured Home park require a completed Public Safety Form 2017 (PS2017) recorded with the Department of Public Safety.
-The form should indicate Minnesota Housing Finance Agency as the secured party and list Minnesota Housing's address.
-400 Wabasha Street North, Suite 400, St. Paul MN 55102.
+- Minnesota Housing forms must be used as outlined in the Forms Guide and Glossary. - All loan documents must be complete, accurate and reviewed by the Lender at the various and appropriate stages of the loan. - All mortgage assignments must run directly from the Lender to Minnesota Housing and use the Minnesota Uniform Conveyancing Blank. - All mortgages and assignments must be recorded by the appropriate offices: - Abstract Property County Recorder's Office - Torrens Property Registrar of Titles - Tribal government and Bureau of Indian Affairs - Manufactured Homes taxed as personal property and located within a Manufactured Home park require that Public Safety Form 2017 (PS2017), listing Minnesota Housing as the lien holder, be recorded with the Department of Public Safety.
+The form should indicate Minnesota Housing Finance Agency as the secured party and list Minnesota Housing's address: 400 Wabasha Street North, Suite 400, St. Paul, MN 55102.

-7.02 Loan Modification and Loan Corrections
+7.02 Loan Modifications and Loan Corrections

-The Lender must contact Minnesota Housing for documentation and process instructions, including utilizing the Rehabilitation Loan Program Modification of Note and Mortgage Agreement, and/or Rehabilitation Loan Program Modification of Note and Manufactured Home Security Agreement, in the event of loan amount corrections and/or modifications that occur after loan closing and/or after the loan has been recorded.
+The Lender must contact Minnesota Housing for documentation and process instructions, including utilizing the Modification of Note and Mortgage Agreement, and/or Modification of Note and Manufactured Home Security Agreement, in the event of Ioan amount corrections and/or modifications that occur after Ioan closing and/or after the Ioan has been recorded.